Glinkis/mockemon/README.md

 #### Combining Builders

 If you have a value that that is a superset of another, you can reuse the builder of the subset in the builder of the superset by simply spreading it.
-Since the builder is a function, the values will still be generated at the time of the call.

 ```ts
 interface Person {